 In 2008, the multi-state game, HOT LOTTO®, was introduced.
 In May 2013, the jackpot changed to all cash with federal taxes paid.

 In September 2009, the Lottery introduced Sports Lottery at the three racetrack Sportsbooks in the state: Delaware Park, Dover Downs and Harrington Raceway's Midway Slots.
 In August 2012, Sports Lottery was expanded to select Sports Lottery Retail locations throughout the state.

 In 2010, Delaware Lottery joined other states in the MEGA MILLIONS Consortium to offer the mega-jackpot generating MEGA MILLIONS® game.
-Jackpots start at $12 million and players can win up to $1 million on set cash prizes with the Megaplier option.
+On October 19, 2013, MEGA MILLIONS was changed to offer a $15 million starting jackpot (was $12 million), a $1 million second prize and up to $5 million on set cash prizes with the Megaplier option.

 On February 2, 2011, the Delaware Lottery introduced its latest Delaware-only game, DELAWARE CASH 5® and on January 22, 2013, Keno was introduced.

 On September 30, 2013, The Delaware Lottery launched the first state-authorized online gaming system in the country.
 Internet Games are available for play on the websites of Delaware's three casinos: Delaware Park, Dover Downs, and Harrington Raceway & Casino.

 Delaware Lottery Office